Working with Templates

 |

-Use "Alpha layer" viewing option to preview the alpha (key) value of the objects, to estimate and adjust their transparency. |
+Use the "Alpha layer" viewing option to preview the alpha (key) value of the objects, to estimate and adjust their transparency. |

 |

-When the "Show in floating window" button is pressed, the preview area opens in a separate window, allowing you to enlarge the preview size or display it on a second monitor. |
+Clicking the "Show in floating window" button opens the preview in a separate window, allowing you to enlarge it or display it on a second monitor. |

 Editing Variables

-The "Variables" tab displays the list of variables defined for the current Cinegy Title template.
 Variables can be edited on the fly, even while the template is on air.
 To modify a variable, click in the "Value" field and enter the desired data.
 Any changes made to variable values are reflected instantly in the Edit/Preview panel.

 |